Financial planning tools and services to put you on the path to the future you want

 It can be a good idea to stress test your retirement finances by running scenarios at different rates of inflation.
 This is possible using the NewRetirement Planner, a 360 degree retirement planning platform.
 Gain total control over your money and make better decisions about your future.

-And, it is important to note that federal pensions like Social Security are impacted negatively by low rates which are a contributing factor to the system being slated to run out of money within the next 7–15 years.
+And, it is important to note that federal pensions like Social Security are impacted negatively by low rates which has been a contributing factor to the system being slated to run out of money within the next 7–15 years.
 (Learn more about when Social Security might run out.)

 What to think about: